StevenRudenko/ActionsContentView/README.md

 Features included
 ============
 * Slide view by touch
-* Shadow dropped by content view to actions one
+* Shadow dropped by content view to actions one.
 * Offset for content view to show part actions view.
 Useful to hint user that there are actions under content.
+* Add shading for actions view while scrolling content.
+* Swipe from the bezel to the screen so horizontal scrolling will be possible.

 Feature to be implemented in future
 ============
-* Add shading for actions view while scrolling content
-* Left side or both side actions support
+* Left side or both side actions support.
-* Swipe from the bezel to the screen so horizontal scrolling will be possible

 Example
 ============